All Commissions

 IOU

-Competitive natural gas marketer operating under Georgia's retail gas deregulation framework, not a traditional IOU; serves residential and commercial customers statewide through AGL's distribution network
+Operates as a certified natural gas marketer under Georgia's deregulated retail gas framework, serving residential and commercial customers statewide

-Subject to Georgia PSC oversight as a certified natural gas marketer under the Gas Competition Implementation Act; PSC periodically reviews marketer conduct, consumer protection compliance, and price volatility response obligations.
+Subject to GPSC oversight as a certified marketer under the Gas Competition Rules rather than traditional rate-of-return regulation.
+GPSC periodically reviews marketer compliance, customer switching rules, and consumer protection standards applicable to Georgia Natural Gas and competing marketers.

 Key Issues